Codecademy/docs/content/java/concepts/priorityqueue/priorityqueue.md

 ---
-Title: 'PriorityQueue'
+Title: "PriorityQueue"
-Description: 'A PriorityQueue stores elements in a collection sorted by natural ordering or by a custom Comparator.'
+Description: "A PriorityQueue stores elements in a collection sorted by natural ordering or by a custom Comparator."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Queues'
+  - "Queues"
-  - 'Collections'
+  - "Collections"
-  - 'Data Types'
+  - "Data Types"
 CatalogContent:
-  - 'learn-java'
+  - "learn-java"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 A `PriorityQueue` is an implementation of the [`Queue`](https://www.codecademy.com/resources/docs/java/queue) interface.
 It stores elements in a collection prioritized by natural ordering or by a custom `Comparator`.
 The elements are prioritized with the least value element at the head of the queue, and the `Queue` methods `.peek()` and `.poll()` operate on that element.